MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-remoteshell.md

 Any number from 0 to 0x7FFFFFFF cand be set, where 0 means unlimited number of shells.

-- If you enable this policy setting, the user cannot open new remote shells if the count exceeds the specified limit.
+- If you enable this policy setting, the user can't open new remote shells if the count exceeds the specified limit.

-- If you disable or do not configure this policy setting, by default the limit is set to two remote shells per user.
+- If you disable or don't configure this policy setting, by default the limit's set to two remote shells per user.
 <!-- SpecifyMaxRemoteShells-Description-End -->

 <!-- SpecifyMaxRemoteShells-Editable-Begin -->